fscm/docker-pritunl/README.md

 # Pritunl for Docker

-Docker image that should be used to start an Pritunl server.
+Docker image that should be used to start a Pritunl server.

 ## Synopsis